digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 Use role contracts for ongoing authorization
 --------------------------------------------

 Many actions, like the issuance of assets or their transfer, can be pre-agreed.
-You can represent this succinctly in DAML through relationship or role contracts.
+You can represent this succinctly in Daml through relationship or role contracts.

 Jointly, an ``owner`` and ``newOwner`` can transfer an asset, as demonstrated in the script above.
 In :doc:`7_Composing`, you will see how to compose the ``ProposeTransfer`` and ``IouTransferProposal_Accept`` choices into a single new choice, but for now, here is a different way.
 You can give them the joint right to transfer an IOU: